justinidahosa/containerized-and-scalable-web-app/README.md

 Uses OIDC for secure AWS access (no static credentials).

-Application
+## Application

-Simple Node.js service containerized with Docker:
+A simple Node.js service containerized with Docker:

 FROM node:20-alpine
 WORKDIR /app